 Although fairly simple, there are a few important things that a beginning guitarist can learn from this simple riff written in E minor.
 Most notably, you’ll get the chance to practice playing proper rhythm and how to implement palm muting.

 Iron Man by Black Sabbath

 Who better to be featured on this list than Tony Iommi?
 Iommi is often credited with inventing heavy metal and he changed music history with his immensely heavy riff for Iron Man from the 1970’s Paranoid album.
 To this day, the song is considered one of the pivotal moments in the history of metal music.

 The Iron Man riff is fairly simple.
 However, there’s one thing that even more experienced musicians don’t know.
 Although it starts with a B power cord, the riff is actually written in the key of E minor.
 There are a few ways you can play this riff, but Iommi always preferred to play it on 5th and 6th string.

 And the title track of Sabbath’s 1970 album Paranoid is another example of how innovative Tony Iommi was for his time.
 This simple song with a simple riff was written just to fill up time on the record.
 However, the song ended up being their biggest hit and a song that they played at the end of almost every one of their live setlists.

-Also written in E minor, the riff essentially consists of three chords.
+Also written in E minor, the riff essentially consists of a three chord progression.
 While there are two main ways to play it, Iommi preferred to play it on 5th and 6th string, starting on the 12th fret.

 He used the palm muting technique throughout the entire riff, except for the last cord.
 With this riff, a beginner can not only learn how to implement this technique but also get acquainted with dynamics and holding down a steady rhythm.